bingyangchen/KM-software/System Design/System Design 101.md

 # Database

-### A nice cheat sheet of different databases in cloud services
+### A Cheat Sheet of Different Databases in Cloud Services

 ![[cloud-dbs.png]]